MAERYTA MEDRANO, AIA, LEED® AP

 Owner, Chief Action Officer

 Tasha Leverette is an owner and Chief Action Officer, joining the studio in 2010.
 She is a leader who is committed to asking and resolving the hard questions that move both the firm and field forward.
-Tasha’s forward thinking, creative problem-solving and management compliment her skills as a designer.
+Tasha’s forward thinking, creative problem-solving and management complement her skills as a designer.
 This approach results in innovative and diverse projects, such as MOXI in Santa Barbara, CA; Kidspace Children’s Museum in Pasadena, CA; and the Louisiana Children's Museum.
 Tasha’s education in architecture was focused on cultural institutions, with a Masters’ thesis looking at design opportunities in the age of information.

 Tim Phillips is an owner and principal, joining the studio in 2009.
 He works with a design philosophy based on interdisciplinary learning and active research developed through collaboration on numerous public and community projects.
 Trained as an architect in the UK, he is also a sound artist, musician and inventor.
 Tim brings a hands-on style and a passion for building and testing things to all his museum design projects along with a unique ability to synthesize complex requirements with high design aspirations.
 He has served as Senior Designer for many of Gyroscope’s major projects including the Museum of Exploration & Innovation (MOXI) in Santa Barbara, the Louisiana Children’s Museum in New Orleans, the Thinkery in Austin, and the Museum of Art & History in Santa Cruz.